nxthdr/blog/content/datasets.md

 user: `read`
 password: `read`

-## Raw routing dataset
+## Raw Peering Dataset

-The raw routing dataset is available in the `risotto.updates` table.
+The raw peering dataset is available in the `risotto.updates` table.
 The schema is described in our [infrastrcture](https://github.com/nxthdr/infrastructure/blob/main/clickhouse-tables/risotto/risotto.sql) repository.

 Each router of **as215011** sends BMP messages to [risotto](https://github.com/nxthdr/risotto), which records the updates in a ClickHouse database.

 Each raw corresponds to an update or a withdraw, capturing prefixes, AS paths, communities, and other attributes.

-## Raw probing dataset
+## Raw Probing Dataset

 The raw probing dataset is available in the `saimiris.results` table.
 The schema is described in our [infrastructure](https://github.com/nxthdr/infrastructure/blob/main/clickhouse-tables/saimiris/saimiris.sql) repository.